Tri-Cities High School

 Tri-Cities High School is a public high school in East Point, Georgia, United States.
 It is a part of the Fulton County School System.
 The school opened in 1988 under the leadership of principal Dr. Herschel Robinson.
 It was originally formed by combining four schools: Woodland High School, Russell High School, College Park High School, and Hapeville High School.
 Tri-Cities serves sections of East Point and College Park, and all of Hapeville.
-The current principal is Ethel Lett.
+The principal is Amanda Gorham.

+History

+Woodland High School

+Woodland High School opened in September 1982 as the result of the merger of Briarwood High School and Headland High School.
+Headland's campus became Paul D. West Middle School, which then fed into Woodland High.
+At the time, Fulton was slowly introducing the middle school concept countywide.
+The school closed with the 1988 merge.
+Woodland has since become Woodland Middle School.
+The original building was demolished for the current middle school prototype.
+As of June 2024, the site is under construction of the Conley Hills "replacement" elementary school.